act-rules/act-rules.github.io/_rules/explicit-SVG-image-has-name-7d6734.md

 The [HTML Accessibility API Mappings](https://www.w3.org/TR/html-aam-1.0/#html-element-role-mappings) specify that the `<svg>` element has an implicit role of `graphics-document`.
 However browser support for the `graphics-document` role and the [SVG Accessibility API Mappings (work in progress)](https://www.w3.org/TR/svg-aam-1.0) is inconsistent.

-This rule is limited to the implicit use of roles, as a clear indication that content should convey meaning, until the [SVG Accessibility API Mappings (work in progress)](https://www.w3.org/TR/svg-aam-1.0) is more stable and borwser support is more consistent.
+This rule is limited to the explicit use of roles, as a clear indication that content should convey meaning, until the [SVG Accessibility API Mappings (work in progress)](https://www.w3.org/TR/svg-aam-1.0) is more stable and browser support is more consistent.

 Browser and assistive technology support for SVG `<title>` and `<desc>` elements is currently inconsistent.
 Using WAI ARIA in combination with the `img` role for non-decorative `<svg>` elements significantly improves accessibility browser support.